-As a minimum, the listed equity and corporate fixed income portions of these investment options do not invest in:
+As a minimum, the listed equity and corporate fixed income portions of these investment options seek to exclude:

-- Tobacco & tobacco-related products: Companies that derive greater than 5% of their revenue4 from the production of tobacco products (for example cigarettes, cigars, tobacco). - Controversial weapons: Companies that derive greater than 5% of their revenue4 from the manufacture and/or production of the core weapon system, or components/services of the core weapon system, that are considered tailor-made and essential for the lethal use of chemical weapons, biological weapons and/or cluster munitions.
+- Tobacco & tobacco-related products: Companies that derive greater than 5% of their revenue4 from the production of tobacco products (for example cigarettes, cigars, tobacco). - Controversial weapons: Companies that derive greater than 5% of their revenue4 from the manufacture and/or production of the core weapon system, or components/services of the core weapon system, that are considered tailor-made and essential for the lethal use of chemical weapons, biological weapons, cluster munitions and landmines.
 This does not include nuclear weapons. - Thermal coal: Companies that derive greater than 10% of their revenue4 from coal extraction for energy production (thermal coal mining).